How are gastrointestinal stromal tumors diagnosed?

-The patient is given intravenous (IV) medicine to relax them, or even make them sleep.
+The patient is given intravenous (IV) medicine to relax them, or even general anesthesia (so that they are asleep).
 The endoscope is then inserted either through the mouth or the anus, depending on if there is a specific part of the small intestine to be examined.

 This is a type of imaging test that uses an endoscope.
 Ultrasound uses sound waves to take pictures of parts of the body.
 For most ultrasound exams, a wand-like probe (called a transducer) is placed on the skin.
 The probe gives off sound waves and detects the pattern of echoes that come back.